-To make the low FODMAP rotisserie chicken seasoning, I whisk together 2 tablespoons of garlic-infused olive oil with 2 tablespoons of my low FODMAP Cajun seasoning recipe.
-I'd recommend making a full batch of the Low FODMAP Cajun seasoning and using the leftovers to make more rotisserie chickens, my Low FODMAP Instant Pot Jambalaya, and/or my Low FODMAP Instant Pot Gumbo.
+To make the low FODMAP rotisserie chicken seasoning, I whisk together 2 tablespoons of garlic-infused olive oil with 2 tablespoons of my low FODMAP Cajun-Style seasoning recipe.
+I'd recommend making a full batch of the Low FODMAP Cajun-Style Seasoning and using the leftovers to make more rotisserie chickens, my Low FODMAP Instant Pot Jambalaya, and/or my Low FODMAP Instant Pot Gumbo.

-I chose to use Low FODMAP Cajun seasoning mix as when I started doing the research for this recipe, I noticed that most rotisserie chicken spice rubs contain similar ingredients to my low FODMAP Cajun seasoning blend.
-Instead of measuring out individual ingredients every single time I make this chicken, I can just make one batch of the low FODMAP Cajun seasoning and use it multiple times.
-The recipe makes about ½ cup of Cajun seasoning, enough to season 4 low FODMAP rotisserie chickens!
+I chose to use Low FODMAP Cajun-style seasoning mix as when I started doing the research for this recipe, I noticed that most rotisserie chicken spice rubs contain similar ingredients to my low FODMAP Cajun-style seasoning blend.
+Instead of measuring out individual ingredients every single time I make this chicken, I can just make one batch of the low FODMAP Cajun-style seasoning and use it multiple times.
+The recipe makes about ½ cup of Cajun-style seasoning, enough to season 4 low FODMAP rotisserie chickens!
 Talk about easy!

 Once the seasoning is mixed with the oil, using a basting brush, I apply the spice mixture to the chicken, starting with the back side so that the spices stay evenly coated on the breast side.
 The trussing makes it a bit difficult to get into the nooks and crannies near the legs and wings, so I use the basting brush to get into these spaces the best I can.